BaiGeiQiShi/RepairResults/README.md

 ② We change the a field ```isTestFixPatterns``` in ```edu.lu.uni.serval.tbar.AbstractFixer``` from **false** to **true**, so that it can generate more plausible patches.
 This makes it fairer to compare with other tools.

 ## 6. Recoder:
 Recoder is a syntax-guided edit decoder with placeholder generation.
+In this repository, `./Recoder` contains all the plausible and correct patches we generated using Recoder.
 ### 6.1 How to reproduce experiments
 Our Recoder source code, dockerfile, running environment, and setup are publicly available at [here](https://github.com/BaiGeiQiShi/RecoderAPI.git).
 <br>
 <br>

 ## 7. SimFix:
 SimFix is an automatic program repair technique, which leverages exisiting patches from other projects and similar code snippets in the same project to generate patches.
+In this repository, `./SimFix` contains all the plausible and correct patches we generated using SimFix.
 ### 7.1 How to reproduce experiments
 Our SimFix source code, dockerfile, running environment, and setup are publicly available at [here](https://github.com/BaiGeiQiShi/SimFixAPI.git).
 <br>